Key takeaways

 What is a Supplier Performance Dashboard India

-A supplier performance dashboard for Indian SMBs is more than a report generator, it is a comprehensive system that turns procurement and finance data into actionable vendor insights.
+A supplier performance dashboard for Indian SMBs is more than a report generator.
+It is a comprehensive system that turns procurement and finance data into actionable vendor insights.
 Think of it as your vendor management control tower.

-The dashboard pulls from multiple sources, your vendor master database with GSTIN and MSME flags, purchase orders, advance shipment notifications, goods receipt notes, quality logs, invoices, and payment records.
+The dashboard pulls from multiple sources: your vendor master database with GSTIN and MSME flags, purchase orders, advance shipment notifications, goods receipt notes, quality logs, invoices, and payment records.

 It is specifically valuable for Indian SMBs because it tracks GST compliance through GSTR 2B matching and IRN checks, monitors MSME payment rule adherence, validates e invoices automatically, and accounts for regional delivery constraints that affect your supply chain.